ChewingPencils/open_notebook/markdown/an_annotated_life.md

 ~ [Shigesato Itoi][3]

+> So this is a book that contains each person’s year.
+It’s a single volume in a vast collection, but there’s something really comforting to know that everyone in the world has one.
+At the same time, we can feel that everyone in the world deserves to be cherished by someone, and that includes both yourself and others.

+~ [Shigesato Itoi][4]

 ### Writing a Book Meant to Be Read [sect-writingbook]

 * I'm the father of a two-year-old son.